shah-zeb-naveed/data-science-notes/README.md

 # Notes on Data Science, Machine Learning and Statistics

-# ML System Design
+# ML System Design Framework

-- Clarify/frame/define scope in terms of usage/actors (including input, context).
-Integration of output with system. current state/bootstrapping.
+- Clarify/frame/define scope in terms of usage, integration, current state/boostrapping

+- Actors (entities, input, context)

+- Requirements:
+   - Functional requirements:
-- Functional requirements: how will it be used, real-time, latency/QPS, resources/timelines, SLAs etc. Incorporating new users/items often a consideration.
+      - how will it be used, real-time, latency/QPS, resources/timelines, SLAs etc. Incorporating new users/items often a consideration.
+   - Non functional:
-- Non functional: which components will overload, scalable (ask or assume # of datapoints in each stage), available, latency (100 or 500), observability (monitoring, tracing, logging, MLOps)
+      - which components will overload, scalable (ask or assume # of datapoints in each stage), available, latency, observability (monitoring, tracing, logging, MLOps)
       - perf. and capacity, both during training time (data size/capacity/), inference (SLA)
       - complexities of ML models (training, inference, sample (how hungry it is))
       - distribute workload (e.g. N documents to be ranked) to multiple model shards to meet SLA but resources are limited and comm will have its own latency

-   - funnel approach (increasing model complexity down the road helps achieve SLA). also helps in error analysis.
+- Metrics: ML objective aligned with business
-   -
+   - Offline, component-wise e.g. ndcg
-- ML objective aligned.
-Offline vs Online (component-wise e.g. ndcg and end-to-end/downstream system metrics e.g. user's engagement metrics.
-Crucial to identify/track negative actions/metrics.
-Consider normalization of metric by e.g. daily active users.
+   - Online  and end-to-end/downstream system metrics e.g. user's engagement metrics.
+   - identify/track negative actions/metrics.
    - Downstream business metrics (DAU, session time, etc.)
+   - Consider normalization of metric by e.g. daily active users.

 - Modelling approaches
    - Objectives can be broken into multiple models.
 Better to have sperate models and then weight instead of predicting the aggregate to keep control.
-   - Break down complex problems (e.g. multi-stage recommender) (funnel approach) and identify inputs/outputs of each stage. or can create multiple propensity models (like, comment, share) and weighted avaerage using business-defined importances.
+   - Break down complex problems (e.g. multi-stage recommender), identify inputs/outputs of each stage
+      - can create multiple propensity models (like, comment, share) and weighted avaerage using business-defined importances.
-   - introduce non-linearities in linear models using hand-engineering feature interactions
-- Feature engineering, aggregated, delayed, raw, online features, precomputed embeddings, normalize (timestamp into UTC), PII (can group critical info) etc.
+      - funnel approach: increasing model complexity down the road
+         - helps achieve SLA
+         - helps in error analysis.
+         - index (inverted)/bool/collab filtering for fast-retrieval
+  - common issues (cold start, etc.)

+- Dataset Generation
-   - crowdsourcing, existing system, SMEs, or build a product in a way that collects training data
+   - sources: crowdsourcing, existing systems, SMEs, or build a product in a way that collects training data
+   - time span: decide based on problem making assumptions to make sure enoguh data/patterns is captured
+      - can be picked using experimentation.
+   - schema: triplet generation (user, pos, neg) e.g recommendation engine.
+   - Balance / Negative Sampling
+      - CTR metric is an online/business metric.
+Often 1% so expect negative samples.

+- Label generation:
-- Label generation: heuristics, negative sampling (specific definition of a negative interaction), etc.
+   - heuristics, labelling, negative sampling (specific definition of a negative interaction), etc.
    - often "middle" examples that we are uncertain about or have weak signals can be ignored.

+- Feature engineering
+   - Types:
+      - aggregated
+      - delayed
+      - raw (real-time/on-demand)
+      - online features (precomputed)
+      - precomputed embeddings
+      - histograms
+      - different time windows (short-term/long term)
+      - normalization: by metric for fair comparison, (timestamp into UTC), PII (can group critical info) etc.
-- training dataset:
+   - embedding generation:
-   - decide timespan based on problem making assumptions to make sure enoguh data/patterns is captured
-- embedding generation: upstream model, part of the neural network (dynamically generated (activations) or using weights (static)), trained separately with positive/negative pair; doc2vec and word2vec approach (embedding by averaging and then cosine), PCA over one-hot, node2vec for graphs
+      - upstream model, neural network (dynamically generated (activations) or using weights (static))
+         -  part of main network or trained separately with positive/negative pair
+         -  word2vec -> doc2vec approach: embedding by averaging and then cosine
+      - PCA over one-hot
+      - node2vec for graphs

+- Feature Store
+   - Maintain entity-wise/time_window-wise feature tables e.g user_features_table, product_feautres_table
+   - Some features (especially on-demand) may only come from raw data (might not make sense to make them a part of feature table e.g. trip_distance, weather).
+   - On-demand features can be logged in UC.
+   - Create training data using primary keys and timestamp to ensure point-in-time correctness
+   - Can publish to an online store like Azure Cosmos DB (or dbx managed) for real-time inference

+- Splitting logic:
+   - Often predicting future so time-based split avoids data leakage and unbiased estimate. backtesting.
+      - Simulate a production system.
+Can give an idea of how frequentyl to re-train

+- Inference:
+   - aggregator service/load balancer.
+   - can route to different model based on query e.g. ml model for ios vs android.
+   - multiple application servers behind load balancer, in case of multi-phase models, manage flow.

-- Balance dataset
+- deployment strategies
+   - green/blue, canary, A/B test, shadow test

+- Retraining logic/frequency (online, batch, trigger-based)
+   - log model output and get inferred (implicit or explicit) label.
+Feed back to training data for subseuquent runs.
+   - online joiner for streaming features
+   - ensure feedback loop

-- deployment strategies, ci/cd
+- ci/cd

-- issues (cold start, etc.)
+- Software Engineering / Large-Scale ML Systems
    - caching: cache features instead of predictions if entities are too many. embeddings often cached in key-value store.
    - REST: stateless, supports caching
-- Inference: aggregator service/load balancer. can also route to different model based on query e.g. ml model for ios vs android. multiple application servers behind load balancer, in case of multi-phase models, manage flow.
    - Scale app server and model services separately
    - each model service as a pod on k8s for autoscaling. kube-proxy enables inter-service communication

-- retrain multiple times per day depending on...
-- common latency target: 200ms (total). # of components might mean 50 ms per service
+   - latency target: 200ms (total). # of components might mean 50 ms per service
-- Time-based split avoids data leakage and unbiased estimate.
-More like backtesting.
-Simulate a production system.
-Can give an idea of how frequentyl to re-train
-- Regression (linear/logistic) can obviously be implemented by an MLP
+   - Databases
+      - indexing
+      - sharding: geo-based sharding (also reduces latency), range-based, hash-based. so one server is not overloaded. cross-shard queries expensive.
+      - read replicas handle read requests while main handles writes, helps in consistency through replication
+      - terminology: "server" is sharded. "data" is partitioned. (commonly but people use interchangably)
+      - parittioning is about logical structures. could be located on same shard or spread across.
    - Archive older data in cold storage
-- CTR metric is an online/business metric.
-Often 1% so expect negative samples.
-- practically, training data duration can be picked using experimentation.
    - thiink about a parent service which might call the ML service. e.g. a general search service calling ranking service.
-- inverted index or collab filtering-like 1st phase for quick fast retrieval
-- log model output and get inferred (implicit or explicit) froma nother DB.
-Feed back to training data for subseuquent runs.

 # Ads prediction
 - search engine,  sponsored products (query part of contexts), social media
 - offline: